 Expedia Group builds streamlined global corporate travel with Egencia

-The world shops for the best travel deals with Expedia Group (EG), the parent company to household brands like Expedia, Hotels.com, Orbitz, Travelocity and Egencia, making travel a regular part of business for thousands of EG employees worldwide.
-However, with operations across the globe, the team needed a consistent and streamlined booking process to ensure both efficiency and safety, and turned to Egencia for modern corporate travel management solutions.
+The world shops for the best travel deals with Expedia Group (EG), the parent company of household brands such as Expedia, Hotels.com, Orbitz and Travelocity, making travel a regular part of business for thousands of EG employees worldwide.
+However, with operations across the globe, the team needed a consistent and streamlined booking process to optimise both efficiency and safety, and turned to Egencia for modern corporate travel management solutions.

 Streamlining global business travel operations for greater visibility

-When Expedia Group began work to transform their corporate travel programme, one of the main goals in mind was consolidating workflow.
+When Expedia Group began work to transform its corporate travel programme, one of the main objectives was consolidating workflow.
 As with many global companies, the travel process was segmented, which made for more manual work and less visibility in terms of travel management.
 ‘One of the main things we were hoping to achieve immediately was consolidating the number of points of sale in our system.
-In other words, our travel programme was very fragmented with multiple sites for each of the business units’, explained Corbie Brumbeloe, EG’s Director of Global Procurement and Corporate Travel.
+In other words, our travel programme was very fragmented with multiple sites for each of the business units,’ explained Corbie Brumbeloe, EG’s Director of Global Procurement and Corporate Travel.

 And because travel is on pause due to COVID-19, they’re working with Egencia to integrate more business travel tools to meet long-term strategic goals to save in the future.

-‘[Our Account Manager] Jim is a huge help in keeping us on track toward our long-term goals and connecting us to the right resources within Egencia.
+‘[Our Account Manager] Jim is a huge help in keeping us on track towards our long-term targets and connecting us to the right resources within Egencia.
 With travel suspended [due to COVID-19], we’re looking at bigger projects such as travel for meetings and groups.
-The Egencia consulting team has a wealth of knowledge and expertise on these topics and we continue to collaborate with them and our account manager to make ongoing improvements’, shared Brumbeloe.
+The Egencia consulting team has a wealth of knowledge and expertise on these topics and we continue to collaborate with them and our account manager to make ongoing improvements,’ shared Brumbeloe.

 New corporate travel solutions lead to big savings

-In today’s unpredictable business travel environment, reducing cost is essential for procurement teams looking to align with their company’s business goals.
+In today’s unpredictable business travel environment, reducing cost is essential for procurement teams looking to align with their company’s business aims.
 And with Egencia’s tools and systems in place, EG is seeing significant savings.
-‘As a part of the global procurement team, savings are always top of mind for us’, said Brumbeloe.
-And in 2019, EG realised USD seven million in travel management savings.
+‘As a part of the global procurement team, savings are always top of mind for us,’ said Brumbeloe.
+And in 2019, EG realised seven million US dollars in travel management savings.

-‘Another way we’re able to save is using Egencia’s tools to monitor unused tickets’, said Brumbeloe.
+‘Another way we’re able to save is using Egencia’s tools to monitor unused tickets,’ said Brumbeloe.
 ‘Unused tickets were never an issue before [COVID-19], but now they have the potential to be costly.
-Using a customised dashboard in Egencia Analytics Studio to track unused tickets, we can ensure that credits are being used and reduce losses due to cancellations.
+Using a customised dashboard in Egencia Analytics Studio to track unused tickets, we can make sure credits are being used and reduce losses due to cancellations.
 These insights are essential for predicting upcoming costs.’

 Optimising risk management standards with Egencia’s traveller safety solutions

-Beyond monitoring unused tickets to minimise financial loss, EG is also responding to COVID-19 by working with Egencia to ensure that the highest possible traveller safety standards are in place.
-‘We’re working with our account manager to understand industry best practices during this unprecedented time in business travel, and relying on Egencia’s expertise to ensure that the right tools are in place when our team is back on the road’, shared Reynolds.
+Beyond monitoring unused tickets to minimise financial loss, EG also responded to COVID-19 by working with Egencia to put in place the highest-possible traveller safety standards.
+‘We’re working with our account manager to understand industry best practices during this unprecedented time in business travel and relying on Egencia’s expertise to make sure the right tools are in place when our team is back on the road,’ shared Reynolds.